octaviuslabs/s3-aws-uploader/README.md

 # S3 AWS Uploader

-This gem provides form helpers to easily allow uploads directly to Amazon S3.
+This gem provides form helpers to facilitate direct uploads to Amazon S3.
 The gem is intended to be used with Bootstrap and jQuery-File-Upload.

-An example application demonstrating the gem's usage has been included for your convenience.
-See `/example_app`.
+An example application demonstrating the gem's usage has been included for your convenience at `/example_app`.

 ## Installation